r-crash-course/r-crash-course.github.io/_episodes/02-project-intro.md

 > 2. Click "New Directory".
 > 3. Click "Empty Project".
 > 4. Type in the name of the directory to store your project, e.g. "my_project".
-> 5. If available, select the checkbox for "Create a git repository."
+> 5. If available, select the check-box for "Create a git repository."
 > 6. Click the "Create Project" button.
 {: .challenge}